ShahuPatil07/KCDH-dental/README.md

 pip install -r requirements.txt
 ```

+### 3. Load custom data and Preprocesing
+After you clone the repository, create folders "images" and "labels" in the same directory where [radiograph_preprocessing.ipynb](./radiograph_preprocessing.ipynb) exists.
+Add images and labels for your custom data in the respective directories.

+### 4. Training deep learning models on preprocessed images
+If your data is binary labelled (infected/non-infected), use [binary_training.ipynb](./binary_training.ipynb) and in case of multi-class labels, leverage [multiclass_training.ipynb](./multiclass_training.ipynb).

 ## Image Preprocessing

 In **VisiodentX**, image preprocessing is a vital step that ensures the quality and consistency of radiographs before feeding them into the model.
 Below are the key steps involved: